virgili0/Virgilio/content/purgatorio/fundamentals/the-data-science-process.md

 Once the raw data has been cleaned, the feature engineering phase often takes place in which existing data is combined to "suggest" to the models the relationships between them.

-For example, if my data contains the date of purchase in a store, I can add the feature "day of the week", indicating with a value from 1 to 7 on which day we are.
+For example, if your data contains the date of purchase in a store, you can add the feature "day of the week", indicating with a value from 1 to 7 on which day we are.
 This could reveal very interesting relationships!

 Often _the feature engineering phase is vital for traditional models_, while we will see that for Deep Learning models it is less important, as they have among their advantages to automatically extract relevant features from the data.